natalieagus/50002/docs/Labs/lab1.md

 <img src="/50002/assets/contentimage/lab1/5.png"  class="center_fifty"/>

 ### Task 5: Measuring tpd and tcd
-Replace the netlist fragment from Task C with the following test circuit that will let us measure various delays:
+Replace the netlist fragment from Task 3 with the following test circuit that will let us measure various delays:

 ```cpp
 * test jig for measuring tcd and tpd